 Many uses of integer and real variable in Fortran code in packages will interwork with C (for example .Fortran is written in C), and R has checked that INTEGER and DOUBLE PRECISION correspond to the C types int and double.
-To make this explicit, from Fortran 2003 one can use the named constants c_int, c_double and c_double_complex from module iso_c_binding.
+To make this explicit, from Fortran 2003 one can use the named constants c\int, c\double and c\double\complex from module iso\c\binding.

 - The Intel compilers only recognize the extensions .f (fixed-form) and .f90 (free-form) and not .f95.
-R CMD INSTALL works around this for packages without a src/Makefile. - Use of extensions .F and .F90 to indicate source code to be preprocessed: the preprocessor used is compiler-specific and may or may not be cpp. - Fixed form Fortran (with extension .f) should only use 72 columns, and free-form at most 132 columns.
+R CMD INSTALL works around this for packages without a src/Makefile. - Use of extensions .F and .F90 to indicate source code to be preprocessed: the preprocessor used is compiler-specific and may or may not be cpp.
+Compilers may even preprocess files with extension .f or .f90 (Intel does). - Fixed form Fortran (with extension .f) should only use 72 columns, and free-form at most 132 columns.
 This includes trailing comments.
-Over-long lines may be silently truncated or give a warning. %% The Intel compilers warn.
+Over-long lines may be silently truncated or give a warning. - Tabs are not part of the Fortran character set: compilers tend to accept them but how they are interpreted is compiler-specific. - Fortran-66-style Hollerith constants.